kmlawson/japanese-empire-mo3335/assignments.md

 ### How your Long Essay is Evaluated

-Here are some of the features of a superb long essay that I look for as I mark your work:
+The points that follow should be fairly clear from the questions posed above but are restated from the perspective of the marker of a very strong long essay:

 - The essay gives a clear presentation of its argument in the introduction of the essay
 - The essay is written well and has a clear structure.
 - The essay is within the word limit and of a sufficient length for its proposed scope.
 - The argument is well signposted, with different sub-arguments of the essay clearly introduced with clear topical sentences.
 - The essay shows that extensive reading and research was done in order to write this essay.
+- The School of History styleguide was carefully followed.
 - A well-formatted bibliography is provided showing that research was carried out using sources of an appropriate quality and number.
 - Evidence is well cited in the footnotes and the footnotes are generally formatted well.
 - This essay employs evidence based on its sources in an effective manner.